EEN421/EEN421.github.io/_posts/Halloween 2024.md

 <br/>
 <br/>

-# In this Post:
+# In this Post We:

-- &#128268; Registered an Application in Entra ID
-- &#x1F512; Managed Application Permissions (Principle of Least Privilege)
-- &#x1F511; Configured Application Authentication & Authorization
+Part 1:
+- &#128190; Performed a Headless Raspberry Pi Setup (BullseyeOS).
+- &#128268; Connected our Hardware & Deploy our Software Eyes.
+- &#128064; Customized Eye shapes, colours, iris, sclera, etc.
+- &#127875; Lit up a Pumpkin!

+Part 2:
-- &#128297; Built a powershell script to grab our token
+- &#128297; Customized our Monster M4SK.
-- &#128295; Built a powershell script to submit our custom IoC
-- &#128296; Ran it!
+- &#128295; Extended the distance between the eyes.
+- &#128123; Spooked the neighbour's kids!

 <br/>
 <br/>